Loading Golf Stats...

 More Fantasy News

-Steele fell into a tie for 53rd place at the Safeway Open after shooting a final round three-over 75.
+Steele grabbed a tie for fourth place at the Honda Classic after shooting a one-over 71 in the final round.